ai4os/ai4-docs/source/howtos/pipelines/flowfuse.rst

   scalable event-driven computations.
 From **OSCAR v3.6.5**, it provides support for deploying a Node-RED instance.
 More info regarding this new OSCAR feature can be found `here <https://docs.oscar.grycap.net/latest/integration-node-red/>`__ .

-In AI4OS, we use Node-Red to visually compose AI model inference pipelines.
+In the platform, we use Node-Red to visually compose AI model inference pipelines.
 Specific custom nodes have been created to perform AI model inference on remote OSCAR clusters.